breez/breez-sdk-docs/src/guide/install.md

 ## React Native

-We recommmend using the official npm package:
+We recommend using the official npm package:

 ```console
 npm install @breeztech/react-native-breez-sdk